etlbox/etlbox.website/doks_v1.8/content/product/licenses/redistribution-eula.md

 TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, WE AND OUR SUPPLIERS DISCLAIM ALL WARRANTIES AND CONDITIONS, EITHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE AND NON-INFRINGEMENT, WITH REGARD TO THE SOFTWARE.
 WE DO NOT GUARANTEE THAT THE OPERATION OF THE SOFTWARE WILL BE UNINTERRUPTED OR ERROR-FREE, AND YOU ACKNOWLEDGE THAT IT IS NOT TECHNICALLY PRACTICABLE FOR US TO DO SO.

 7. LIMITATION OF LIABILITIES
-TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, IN NO EVENT SHALL WE OR OUR SUPPLIERS BE LIABLE FOR ANY SPECIAL, INCIDENTAL, INDIRECT OR CONSEQUENTIAL DAMAGES WHATSOEVER (INCLUDING, WITHOUT LIMITATION, DAMAGES FOR LOSS OF BUSINESS PROFITS, BUSINESS INTERRUPTION, LOSS OF BUSINESS INFORMATION OR ANY OTHER PECUNIARY LAW) ARISING OUT OF THE USE OF OR INABILITY TO USE THE SOFTWARE, EVEN IF WE HAVE BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
+TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, IN NO EVENT SHALL WE OR OUR SUPPLIERS BE LIABLE FOR ANY SPECIAL, INCIDENTAL, INDIRECT OR CONSEQUENTIAL DAMAGES WHATSOEVER (INCLUDING, WITHOUT LIMITATION, DAMAGES FOR LOSS OF BUSINESS PROFITS, BUSINESS INTERRUPTION, LOSS OF BUSINESS INFORMATION OR ANY OTHER PECUNIARY LOSS) ARISING OUT OF THE USE OF OR INABILITY TO USE THE SOFTWARE, EVEN IF WE HAVE BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
 IN ANY CASE, OUR ENTIRE LIABILITY UNDER ANY PROVISION OF THIS LICENSE AGREEMENT SHALL BE LIMITED TO THE AMOUNT ACTUALLY PAID BY YOU FOR THE SOFTWARE.

 8. VERIFICATION
 We or a certified auditor acting on Our behalf, may, upon its reasonable request and at its expense, audit You with respect to the use of the Software.
 Such audit may be conducted by mail, electronic means or through an in-person visit to Your place of business.
 Any such in-person audit shall be conducted during regular business hours at Your facilities and shall not unreasonably interfere with Your business activities.
 We shall not remove, copy, or redistribute any electronic material during the course of an audit.
 If an audit reveals that You are using the Software in a way that is in material violation of the terms of the License Agreement, then You shall pay Our reasonable costs of conducting the audit.
 In the case of a material violation, You agree to pay Us any amounts owing that are attributable to the unauthorized use.
 In the alternative, We reserve the right, at Our sole option, to terminate the licenses for the Software.

 9. THIRD PARTY SOFTWARE
-The Software may contain third party open-source software which requires notices and/or additional terms and conditions.
-Such required third party software notices and/or additional terms and conditions are located in the license information of each referenced package of the Software distribution package, and are made a part of and incorporated by reference into this Agreement.
+The Software may contain third-party open-source software which requires notices and/or additional terms and conditions.
+Such required third-party software notices and/or additional terms and conditions are located in the license information of each referenced package of the Software distribution package, and are made a part of and incorporated by reference into this Agreement.
 By accepting this Agreement, you are also accepting the additional terms and conditions, if any, set forth therein.

 10. PAYMENT AND TAXES
 If credit has been extended to You by Us, all payments under this License Agreement are due within thirty (30) days of the date We mail an invoice to You.
 If We have not extended credit to You, You shall be required to make payment concurrent with the delivery of the Software by Us.
-All amounts payable are gross amounts but exclusive of any value added tax, use tax, sales tax or similar tax.
-You shall be entitled to withhold from payments any applicable withholding taxes and comply with all applicable tax and employment legislation.
-Each party shall pay all taxes (including, but not limited to, taxes based upon its income) or levies imposed on it under applicable laws, regulations and tax treaties as a result of this Agreement and any payments made hereunder (including those required to be withheld or deducted from payments).
-Each party shall furnish evidence of such paid taxes as is sufficient to enable the other party to obtain any credits available to it, including original withholding tax certificates.
+All amounts payable are gross amounts but exclusive of any value-added tax, use tax, sales tax or similar tax.
+You shall comply with all applicable tax and employment legislation.

 11. MISCELLANEOUS
 The license granted herein applies only to the version of the Software available when purchased in connection with the terms of this License Agreement.
 Any previous or subsequent license granted to You for use of the Software shall be governed by the terms and conditions of the agreement entered in connection with purchase of that version of the Software.
 You agree that you will comply with all applicable laws and regulations with respect to the Software, including without limitation all export and re-export control laws and regulations.